 The nonprofit or not-for-profit sector offers a great wealth of services to the artistic and arts-related communities in the United States and worldwide.
 The list of organizations will be expanding and we invite your input on additional organization and content to make this resource as user-friendly as possible.

-Volunteer Lawyers for the Arts (VLA) Since 1969, Volunteer Lawyers for the Arts has been providing arts-related legal aid and educational programs.
+Volunteer Lawyers for the Arts (VLA) has been providing arts-related legal aid and educational programs since 1969.
 VLA believes that individual artists and arts organizations deserve access to dedicated legal representation and advocacy to ensure that their voices are heard and that their interests are protected.
 VLA also believes that the arts community should understand certain legal and business matters to protect themselves and their work.
 To achieve these goals, VLA serves the arts community through 3 program areas: Legal Services with MediateArt; Education, and Advocacy.
-New York, NY
+New York, NY.

 Association for Research into Crimes against Art (ARCA) is a research and outreach organisation that works to promote the study and research of art crime and cultural heritage protection.
 The Association seeks to identify emerging and under-examined trends related to this field of study as well as to develop strategies to advocate for the responsible stewardship of our collective artistic and archaeological heritage.
 International.